vuthanhtung2412/archeometal/docs/technical_documentation.md

 ##### ...To show metadatas

 As we said, some functions to interact with metadatas are already in EventCentre script, but this one needs some others function to do his actions : Info will get the metadatas linked to the selected object, and informations linked to them.
-MetadataTung is the class that describe how works the metadatas.
-Finally, MetaPointInteractable describe the working of a point locating a matadata on the object.
+MetadataTung is the structure that describe the metadatas.
+Finally, MetaPointInteractable allows to update the canvas with the information linked to the point you choose.

 ##### ...To use all tools
 We propose, in this solution, a tool wheel : it allows to use all the tools described in here, by using the touch pad on the controller : inputs are managed by the InputManager, and actions ar performed by radialMenu.